Comparing Azure Information Protection and AD RMS

 Relevant for: AIP unified labeling client and classic client.

 To provide a unified and streamlined customer experience, Azure Information Protection classic client and Label Management in the Azure Portal are being deprecated as of March 31, 2021.
 This time-frame allows all current Azure Information Protection customers to transition to our unified labeling solution using the Microsoft Information Protection Unified Labeling platform.
 Learn more in the official deprecation notice.

 If you know or have previously deployed Active Directory Rights Management Services (AD RMS), you might be wondering how Azure Information Protection compares in terms of functionality and requirements as an information protection solution.

-Some of the main differences for Azure Information Protection:
+Some of the main differences for Azure Information Protection include:

 In addition, because Azure Information Protection is a cloud service, it can deliver new features and fixes more quickly than an on-premises server-based solution.
 There are no new features planned for AD RMS in Windows Server.

 For more details, use the following table for a side-by-side comparison.

 If you have security-specific comparison questions, see the Cryptographic controls for signing and encryption section in this article.